 In July 1998, Coleman returned to "Aggieland," but this time as a full-time assistant on the staff of longtime A&M coach Mark Johnson.
 Coleman's duties included working as the catcher's coach, recruiting supervisor and equipment coordinator.
 During his second sting on the A&M staff, Coleman helped guide the Aggies to a 308-187-1 (.621) overall record from 1998 through 2005, including two Big-12 Conference titles and an appearance in the 1999 College World Series in Omaha, NE.
 Coleman left Texas A&M in May of 2005 and returned to his boyhood home where he was named head coach of the Lubbock High School baseball team in July of 2005.
 He coached at LHS for one year when the opportunity to return to college baseball appeared.

 Coleman was named the head coach of the Midland College Chaparrals on May 22, 2006 and is the second head coach in the eleven-year history of the program.
-He and his wife Terri are the proud parents of two boys, Hunter who is 18 and Ty who is 16 years of age.
-Hunter is entering his Freshman year at Texas A&M and is a catcher on the baseball team.
+He and his wife Terri are the proud parents of two boys, Hunter who is 19 and Ty who is 17 years of age.
+Hunter is a Freshman at Texas A&M and is a catcher on the baseball team.
 Ty is a Junior at Lee HS and has committed to play baseball at Texas A&M.